vineyard-bloom/bloom-starter/README.md

 this.props.closeModal()
 ```

+** All focusable elements inside the modal MUST have ids.
+There are several diffing event handlers that trap tab focus for accessibility, and it uses ids of those elements **

 You cannot have more than one modal open at a time.

 You don't need to pass closeModal to the existing 'x' button.